 Once created, a template can be sold over and over again without updates.
 It doesn’t require your time after delivery, and it works perfectly with automated systems.
 Most importantly, templates create trust.
 When someone buys a template from you and gets a quick win, they are far more likely to buy from you again.

+And this is where the real magic happens: Every template can become the starting point of a mini course.
 Every mini course can become the foundation of a full online course or coaching offer.

 Templates are not the end product — they are the entry point.